Cloud-SPAN/nerc-metagenomics00-overview/README.md

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

-# Getting started with High Performance Computing: FAIR training for environmental scientists

-[Cloud-SPAN](https://cloud-span.york.ac.uk) is a collaboration between the [Department of Biology](https://www.york.ac.uk/biology/) at the University of York and [The Software Sustainability Institute](https://www.software.ac.uk/) funded by the UKRI Innovation Scholars award.
-It aims to train researchers to effectively generate and analyse environemntal 'omics data using Cloud computing resources.

-This "Getting started with High Performance Computing: FAIR training for environmental scientists" course is additionally funded by a NERC Advanced Training: Short Courses award.
+# Metagenomics

 This hands-on, online course teaches data analysis for metagenomics projects.
-It is aimed at environmental scientists with little or no experience of using high performance computing (HPC) for data analysis.
+It is aimed at those with little or no experience of using high performance computing (HPC) for data analysis.
 In the course we will cover:
 - navigating file directories and using the command line
 - logging into a remote cloud instance
 - using common commands and running analysis programs in the command line